gtielke/rpi-mecanum-robot/README.md

 ## Install and run
 Download the file mecanum.py.
-It is recommended that this is installed in /opt/mecanum Create directory and copy the files using
+It is recommended that this is installed in /opt/mecanum Create directory and copy the files using:
     sudo mkdir /opt/mecanum
     sudo chown $USER: /opt/mecanum

     cp mecanum.py /opt/mecanum/
     cp robot.sh /opt/mecanum/
     cd /opt/mecanum